greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/migrate.html.md

 If you use `gpcopy` to migrate VMware Greenplum data, initiate the `gpcopy` operation from the Greenplum 4.3.26 \(or later\) or the 5.9 \(or later\) cluster.
 See [Migrating Data with gpcopy](../admin_guide/managing/gpcopy-migrate.html) for more information.

-**Important:** When you restore a backup taken from a Greenplum Database 4.3 or 5 system, `gprestore` warns that the restore will use legacy hash operators when loading the data.
+> **Important** When you restore a backup taken from a Greenplum Database 4.3 or 5 system, `gprestore` warns that the restore will use legacy hash operators when loading the data.
 This is because Greenplum 6 has new hash algorithms that map distribution keys to segments, but the data in the backup set must be restored to the same segments as the cluster from which the backup was taken.
 The `gprestore` utility sets the `gp_use_legacy_hashops` server configuration parameter to `on` when restoring to Greenplum 6 from an earlier version so that the restored tables are created using the legacy operator classes instead of the new default operator classes.

 After restoring, you can redistribute these tables with the `gp_use_legacy_hashops` parameter set to `off` so that the tables use the new Greenplum 6 hash operators.
 See [Working With Hash Operator Classes in Greenplum 6](#redistribute) for more information and examples.